JL710/iced-guide/src/widget_api/methods.md

 To do that, you are given the `Limits` of the widget, meaning the minimum and maximum size that the widget can get, and the current state `Tree`.

-If you have child widgets, you need to call their `layout` methods with their state from `Tree.children`, the `Renderer` (you can simply use the one that is given as a parameter) and limits you want to assign to the child.
-The returned `Node` shall be included in the returned `Node.children` of your widget.
+If you have child widgets, you need to call their `layout` methods with their state from `tree.children`, the `Renderer` (you can simply use the one that is given as a parameter) and limits you want to assign to the child.
+The returned `Node` shall be included in the returned `node.children` of your widget.

 ## draw